WilmerL2000/social-app/README.md

 ## About The Project

 This project is developed with MERN Stack, Material UI and other technologies.
-It allows users to post, like and unlike, as well as add comments and other functions that will be detailed below.
+It allows users to post, like and dislike, as well as add comments and other functions that will be detailed below.

 ### Features